steveknipmeyer/ModelRelief/ProjectNotes/TechnicalNotes.md

             NullRequestException                        null request; Ux only
             Mediator.Send
                 RequestValidationException
+                    ValidatedHandlers throw RequestValidationException.
+                    The validation errors are converted to ModelState and a null result is returned.
+                These exceptions are caught and then rethrown where they are caught by GlobalExceptionFilter.OnException.
                     EntityNotFoundException
                     UserAuthenticationException
                     Exception
-            These exceptions are thrown and then caught by GlobalExceptionFilter.OnException.

         GlobalExceptionFilter.OnException
             This logic is active only <outside> Development.
 Otherwise, the Developer exception pages are used.
             Sets the status code depending on the type of exception.
             Marks the exception as <handled>.
             Returns a StatusCodeResult which then flows to app.UseStatusCodePagesWithReExecute.
                 NullRequestException            HttpStatusCode.BadRequest
                 EntityNotFoundException         HttpStatusCode.NotFound
                 UserAuthenticationException     HttpStatusCode.Unauthorized;

         /Errors/Error/?statusCode={0}
             This controller action is called through UseStatusCodePagesWithReExecute. https://andrewlock.net/re-execute-the-middleware-pipeline-with-the-statuscodepages-middleware-to-create-custom-error-pages/
                 HttpStatusCode.BadRequest       BadRequest.cshtml
                 HttpStatusCode.NotFound:        NotFound.cshtml
                 default                         Error.cshtml

 #### ASPNET Core Environment Variables
 The XUnit tests cannot be run with any required prompts for user verification because *the console is not displayed*.
 ServerFramework (WebHost.CreateDefaultBuilder) sets the environment to "Development" *however the environment variables from launchSettings.json are not used.*

-#### ContosoUniversity Core
-    Why is the project named "Core" when it has these dependencies?
-        AutoMapper.EF6
-            EntityFramework 6.13

-    Why does Delete display the JSON ContentResult instead of the IndexView?
-        The site.js file includes a jQuery call back on all form post submits. site.js provides client-side error validation.

-    How is the ContosoUniversityCore model binding used? public class EntityModelBinder : IModelBinder
-        It binds a database <model> looked up from the incoming Id.

 #### C#
     Conversion of List of derived class to the base class.
         // https://stackoverflow.com/questions/1817300/convert-listderivedclass-to-listbaseclass